jriguera/ansible-ironic-standalone/README.md

 VM's -have a look at the Vagrantfile-.
-The automatic enrollment of nodes does not work properly on VirtualBox because the client VM (*baremetal*) has no IPMI settings and no real memory (*dmidecode* fails on the IPA image) and without those parameters Ironic Inspector refuses to apply the enroll rules.
+The automatic enrollment of nodes does not work properly on VirtualBox because the client VM (*baremetal*) has no IPMI settings and no real memory (*dmidecode* fails on the IPA image) and without those parameters Ironic Inspector refuses to apply the enrollment rules.

-If you want to test the traditional functionality: defining all the baremetal parameters and deploy with configdrive, instead of using the `add-baremetal` playbook you have to use  `add-vbox` (only because of the conductor driver
-type: IPMI for real servers vs VBoxService for Virtualbox).
-Be aware it will create two VMs: one with 2GB (called *ironic*) and other with 6GB (called *baremetal*, the pxe client), yes!
-6GB for the client, due to the fact IPA stores the image in tmpfs in memory ... well, with the new Mitaka version that is not needed anymore, but it is here because of the previous versions and do not worry, it will not get the 6GB inmediatelly.
-Anyway, you can stop it if you do not want to entirely run the demo (only the Ironic server).
-Vagrant will define the internal network and will try to launch locally the VboxService to allow Ironic to controll the client baremetal (in the same way as IPMI works).
-Also, because the baremetal VM client is empty, vagrant will fail saying that it was not able to ssh it.
+If you want to test the traditional functionality: defining all the baremetal parameters and deploy with configdrive, you can use `add-baremetal.yml` playbook with the id `vbox` (already defined in the inventory).
+Be aware it will create two VMs: one with 2GB (called *ironic*) and other with 2GB (called *baremetal*, the pxe client).
+Vagrant will define the internal network and will try to launch locally the VboxService to allow Ironic controlling the baremetal client (in the same way as IPMI works).
+Also, because the baremetal VM is empty, vagrant will fail saying that it was not able to ssh it.

 Ready?

-### vagrant up
+### `vagrant up`

 Type `vagrant up` to run all the setup (playbook and roles: `site.yml`), after that just launch `vagrant ssh ironic` to have a look at the configuration.

-Vagrant tries to update the VM and install some python dependencies for VirtualBox driver (*agent_vbox*), after that, it runs the roles and finally it configures Python Ironic client and Ansible inside the vm.
-Those tasks are not included in the `setup-ironic` playbook because they are not needed in a real production server.
+Vagrant tries to update the VM and install some python dependencies for VirtualBox driver (*agent_vbox*), after that, it runs the roles and finally it configures Python Ironic client and Ansible inside the VM.
+Those tasks are not included in the `setup.yml` playbook because they are not needed in a real production server.

 Vagrant will launch two VM's, first the Ironic server and then a PXE client